More than 10,000 medical marijuana establishment agent applicants in Nevada had their personal info exposed online

-It appears Justin Shafer uncovered another leak involving personal information.
+It appears a security researcher who searches for leaks on public FTP servers has uncovered another leak involving personal information.
 This time, it’s the personal information of 11,771 individuals who applied to the State of Nevada Medical Marijuana Program to become an agent for a medical marijuana establishment (MME).

 Although not patient data, the wealth of personal information on the applicants makes this a concerning leak.
 The application forms include the applicants’ name, position, physical and mailing addresses, date of birth, Social Security number, telephone number, citizenship, hair and eye color, height and weight, and their driver’s license numbers.
 Applicants also also submit their photos and signatures, which do not appear to be in the exposed files.
 Applications for fingerprinting or notation that fingerprints are on file are also included, as the following screenshot, redacted by DataBreaches.net, shows: